UKPLab/deeplearning4nlp-tutorial/2015-10_Lecture/README.md

 **Practice-Task**:
 * **Task**: Implement a Named Entity Recognizer
-* *A Python skeleton and a sample solution will be added to this git repository later*
+* *See Lecture3/code for the training data, word embeddings and a code skeleton*

 ## Lecture 4
 *Monday, 26th October, 11am (German time zone), Room B002*